HardlyDifficult/Tutorials/Chapter2.md

 ## 2.2) Create an animated character

 Add a GameObject for the character with a walk animation.
 Change the order in layer to 2.
-Add a Rigidbody2D to its parent.

 <details><summary>How</summary>

  - Hold Ctrl to select both **adventurer_tilesheet_9** and **10**.
  - Drag them into the Hierarchy.
-When prompted, save the animation as Assets/Animations/**CharacterWalk**.
+When prompted, save the animation as Assets/Animations/**CharacterWalk**.anim

 <img src="http://i.imgur.com/jPvFvnq.gif" width=300px />

+ - Select the GameObject just created:
    - Set 'Order in Layer: 2'.
- - Add it to an empty parent GameObject named "Character".
+ - Create an empty parent GameObject named "Character":
- - Add a 'Rigidbody2D' component to the parent.
+   - Add the sprite GameObject as a child.

 <hr></details><br>
-<details><summary>TODO</summary>

-This simple process created:
+<details><summary>What did that do?</summary>

+Dragging multiple sprites into the Hierarchy created:
  - The character's GameObject.
  - A SpriteRenderer component on the GameObject defaulting to the first selected sprite.
  - An Animation representing those 2 sprites changing over time.
  - An Animator Controller for the character with a default state for the Walk animation.
  - An Animator component on the GameObject configured for the Animator Controller just created.

-(then the rigidbody..)
+The order in layer ensures that the character appears on top of other sprites such as platforms when jumping.

+We add the sprite to a parent Character GameObject so that any animations we create do not impact other things that may be attached to the Character.
+Specifically is this tutorial this ensures that the hammer we equip is not impacted by the idle animation we will be creating.

 Click Play to test - your character should be walking (in place)!